Charlie Munger: Wealth and philanthropy

-As of January 2021, Munger has an estimated net worth of $1.9 billion according to Forbes.
+At the time of his death, Munger had an estimated net worth of $2.6 billion and was ranked as the 1,182nd richest person in the world, according to Forbes.

-Munger is a major benefactor of the University of Michigan.
+Munger was a major benefactor of the University of Michigan.
 In 2007, Munger made a $3 million gift to the University of Michigan Law School for lighting improvements in Hutchins Hall and the William W. Cook Legal Research Building, including the noted Reading Room.
-In 2011, Munger made another gift to the Law School, contributing $20 million for renovations to the Lawyers Club housing complex, which will cover the majority of the $39 million cost.
-The renovated portion of the Lawyers Club will be renamed the Charles T. Munger Residences in the Lawyers Club in his honor.
+In 2011, Munger made another gift to the Law School, contributing $20 million for renovations to the Lawyers Club housing complex, which covered the majority of the $39 million cost.
+The renovated portion of the Lawyers Club was renamed the Charles T. Munger Residences in the Lawyers Club in his honor.

 In 1997, the Mungers donated $1.8 million to the Marlborough School in Los Angeles, of which Nancy Munger was an alumna.
 The couple also donated to the Polytechnic School in Pasadena and the Los Angeles YMCA.

-On December 28, 2011, Munger donated 10 shares of Berkshire Hathaway Class A stock (currently valued at $481,021 per share, or $4.81 million total) to the University of Michigan.
+On December 28, 2011, Munger donated 10 shares of Berkshire Hathaway Class A stock (then valued at approximately $1.2 million total) to the University of Michigan.

-Munger and his late wife Nancy B. Munger have been major benefactors of Stanford University.
+Munger and his late wife Nancy B. Munger were major benefactors of Stanford University.
 Nancy Munger was an alumna of Stanford, and Wendy Munger, Charlie Munger's daughter from a previous marriage, was also an alumna (A.B.
 1972).
 Both Nancy and Wendy Munger served as members of the Stanford board of trustees.

-In 2004, the Mungers donated 500 shares of Berkshire Hathaway Class A stock, then valued at $43.5 million, to Stanford to build a graduate student housing complex.
+In 2023, Munger made a gift of stock worth $40 million to the Henry E. Huntington Library and Art Museum in San Marino, California.
+He gave 77 Class A Berkshire Hathaway shares valued at more than $40.3 million to the Huntington, according to a filing with the Securities and Exchange Commission.
+A decade ago, he gave the institution nearly $33 million worth of Berkshire stock to help pay for a new education and visitors center.

-Munger has not signed The Giving Pledge that was started by his partner Warren Buffett and co-director, Bill Gates, and has stated that he "can't do it" because "[he has] already transferred so much to [his] children that [he has] already violated it."
+Munger did not sign The Giving Pledge that was started by his partner Warren Buffett and co-director, Bill Gates, explaining that he "[could]n't do it" because "[he had] already transferred so much to [his] children that [he had] already violated it."